jakesutor/DAEN-Capstone/README.md

-# DAEN-Capstone
-Capstone Project - Airline Delays Analysis
+# DAEN-Capstone - Airline Delays Analysis

 ### Problem Statement
 Within each airline, air traffic managers and airline dispatchers have the authority to make adjustments at noon to avoid suffering excessive delays throughout the remainder of the day.
 These airline employees need a prediction of cumulative end of day flight delays around approximately noon in order to properly determine whether or not operational adjustments are necessary to avoid suffering an operation “Meltdown”.
 Each of the 10 different major United States airlines with reported flights since January 2018 will be considered.
 Initially, our project will focus on modeling flight delays for Southwest Airlines, using the cumulative delays at noon as the baseline to predict the total delays at the end of a day.
 Given the volume of available data and number of flights, we will use available data since January 2018 and train our model using variables including the number and times of these delays, as well as the causes of these delays.